open-traffic-generator/ac4-workshop/lab-02/README.md

 ## Execution

-Observe the containerlab topology file.
+Observe the containerlab topology file **lab-02.clab.yml**.
 Notice the parameters are the same as those used in the previous lab.

 ![alt text](../Docs/images/lab-02/lab2-3.png)